enkidevs/curriculum/web/html-and-css-basics/best-practices/html-vs-htm.md

 category: must-know

-stub: true
+aspects:

-tags:
+  - introduction
   - obscura

 ---
 # .html vs .htm
 ---
 ## Content

 `.html` and `.htm` are both file extensions for HTML.

 The only difference is that `.htm` was used in the early days when operating systems like DOS did not support file extensions past 3 characters.

 This meant that early DOS users could only use the `.htm` extension.